2029 NGTL Greater Edmonton Area Service Offering

 Conditions for Awarding Service

-The total amount of Expansion Service to be awarded in this Offering will depend on various factors related to the requests received by NGTL including, but not limited to, expected utilization, location and System hydraulics.
+The total amount of Expansion Service to be awarded in this Offering will depend on various factors including, but not limited to, expected utilization, location and System hydraulics.
 If the Offering is either undersubscribed or oversubscribed, NGTL reserves the right, in its sole discretion, to reduce or expand the size of the Offering, cancel the Offering, amend the expansion facility set or offer the Expansion Service for a future targeted service commencement date.

 All capitalized terms not defined herein have the meaning ascribed to them in the NGTL Tariff.